omar7l/FlashCards_Creator/README.md

 4. Ensure prerequirements are met:

-Ensure you have Anki with the AnkiConnect plugin setup as well as Python (version 3.x) installed.
+Ensure you have Anki with the AnkiConnect plugin setup as well as Python (version 3.x) and Tesseract (latest version) installed.

 ## How to use